Itamarzz/data_mining/README.md

 ## 2. List of modules:

-_scraping modules:_<br>
+_scraper:_ with 4 major functions:<br>

-- players: scrape players profiles to create players table.
+    - scrape_players: scrape players profiles to create players table.
-- teams: scrape team pages to create teams table.
+    - scrape_teams: scrape team pages to create teams table.
-- games: scrape league schedules per season to create games table and player stats tables.
+    - scrape_games: scrape league schedules per season to create games table and player stats tables.
-- leagues: scrape the home page to create leagues table and get list of available leagues to scrpae.
+    - scrape_leagues: scrape the home page to create leagues table and get list of available leagues to scrpae.

+- _Database modueles:_ <br>

+    - db: responsible for data insertion to database.
-- database: create database with its tables
+    - create_database: a standalone module to create database with its tables.
+Use this module only once to initial database.

 _configuration and maitenance:_
-- usfull functions: methods that are used by the other modules.
     - scraper_config: maitain constants, tags, labels etc.
     - database_config: config module for database creation and usages

 main: responsible for the interaction with user, validate input and use the other modules.